-Have you always wanted to start a tech business but weren’t sure where to start?
+Have you thought about starting a tech business, but weren’t sure where to start?
 Perhaps you wonder what is the best kind of business to create in 2020.
 Fortunately, starting a new endeavor based on technology doesn’t always require extensive knowledge.
 You simply need a plan and determination to succeed.

 Deloitte’s 2020 Technology Industry Outlook report indicates there are some real opportunities for growth in 2020.
 Around 51% of survey respondents indicated they plan to increase their artificial intelligence investments by at least 10%.
 Additionally, companies plan to boost spending in cloud computing, IT and everything as a service (XaaS) models.

-How can you start a tech business even if you have no money?
+Starting a tech business can be difficult if you don’t have money.
 The good news is you don’t have to compete with Microsoft and Elon Musk.
 You just have to find the right niche and make smart decisions.
 You can do a lot, even with a tiny budget.
 Here are nine tips to get you started on your journey:

 1. Study the Industry